mvcisback/SSLVC/report/report.md

 The calibration procedure is as follows,

-There is a required "silence" period for calibrating the Voice Activity Detection discussed later.
+First there is a required silence period for calibrating the Voice Activity Detection discussed later.

 Then each user is asked in turn to,